-Optional Attributes Type and Dimension Definition ContainerOpts (Only Solaris 10 and Solaris 11) static-assoc-int This resource-type level attribute specifies the container options for the Oracle ASM instances that run in the context of Solaris containers (zones).
-These values are only effective when you set the ContainerInfo service group attribute. recommends that you do not change the following values.
-RunInContainer (RIC) The ASMInst agent monitors the Oracle ASM instances that run inside of the local container.
-The ASMInst agent monitors the Oracle ASM instances that run outside the local container (in the global environment).
+Optional Attributes Type and Dimension Definition ContainerOpts static-assoc-int This resource-type level attribute specifies the container options for the Oracle ASM instances that run in the context of Solaris containers (zones).
+These values are only effective when you set the ContainerInfo service group attribute. recommend that you do not change the following values.
+RunInContainer (RIC) The ASMInst agent monitor: the Oracle ASM instances that run inside of the local container 0-The ASMInst agent monitor: the Oracle ASM instances that run outside the local container (in the global environment).
 Default is 1.
-PassCInfo (PCI) The ASMInst agent receives the container information that is defined in the service group's ContainerInfo attribute.
+PassClnfo (PCI) The ASMInst agent receives the container information that is defined in the service group's ContainerInfo attribute.
 Default is 0.
-See the Cluster Server See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.1 Virtualization Guide.
+See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.2 Virtualization Guide.